Medicare Advantage vs Medigap (Medicare Supplement plans)

 Still wondering what type of plan to choose?

-If you need help choosing a Medicare plan, register for a free webinar.
+If you need help choosing a Medicare plan, register for a meeting.
 An Independence Medicare expert will walk you through your options and answer your questions.